Frankston line: Return to City Loop

 When the new cross-city rail corridor being built by the Metro Tunnel opens in 2025 there will be a reorganisation of the Melbourne rail network.
 The Victorian Department of Transport and Planning plans to return the Frankston line to the City Loop, with dedicated use of the Caulfield group tunnel track.
 This will mean Frankston line trains will no longer through-run with Werribee and Williamstown line trains, and will again stop at City Loop stations Flagstaff, Melbourne Central and Parliament.
 Werribee and Williamstown services would instead continue onto the Sandringham line.

-Stage 4 of the Network Development Plan [for] Metropolitan Rail proposed that the Craigieburn and Frankston lines be joined via a reconfigured City Loop sometime in the 2030s.
+Stage 4 of the Network Development Plan – Metropolitan Rail proposed that the Craigieburn and Frankston lines be joined via a reconfigured City Loop sometime in the 2030s.

 Baxter Extension

 In 2013, as part of Public Transport Victoria's Network Development Plan for metropolitan rail, an extension of the Frankston line to Baxter was earmarked to begin in the "long-term", which would equate to at least 2033.
+The proposal would link Frankston to Baxter through an electrified dual-line following the Stony Point line.
 In 2018, the Liberal Party announced a project to extend electrified services to Baxter during the 2018 state election.
-The project would have included the removal of all crossings between Frankston and Baxter, duplication and electrification works, the construction of one (or two) new stations, and the reconstruction of stations along the corridor.
+The project would have included the removal of all crossings between Frankston and Baxter, duplication and electrification works, the reconstruction and redevelopment of the stations at Leawarra and Langwarrin respectively to facilitate electrification.

 The Federal Liberals announced $450 million of joint funding for the project promised between the state and federal governments.
-The incumbent Andrews Labor government argued that the project wasn't needed, instead prioritising funding to other projects across the state.
+The incumbent Andrews Labor government argued that the project was not needed, instead prioritising funding to other projects across the state.
 A business case commissioned by the government was completed in 2019 with no further progress being made.

 Again in the lead up to the 2022 state election, the Liberal opposition supported the electrification to Baxter.
 The incumbent Andrews government made no commitments to the Baxter rail extension, instead continuing construction on level crossing removal works along the Frankston line.
-The 2022 state election resulted in another Labor victory, with the Andrews government pushing ahead with these works, with the extension to Baxter remaining stagnate ever since.
+The 2022 state election resulted in another Labor victory, with the Andrews government pushing ahead with these works, with the extension to Baxter remaining stagnant ever since.